nextarch/toc/sigs/readme.md

 - Understand and document a high level roadmap of projects within this space, including NextArch and non-NextArch projects.
 Identify gaps in project landscape.
 - For projects that fall within the NextArch, perform health checks.
 - Perform discovery of and outreach to candidate projects.
-- Help candidate projects prepare for presentation to the TOC
+- Help candidate projects prepare for presentation to the TOC.
 - Every project should choose one suitable SIG to join as a necessary part of donating to NextArch.

 **End User Education (Outbound Communication)**